-Once the parking lot is full at Heart’s Desire Beach, however, no other cars are allowed into the park, not even to drop off passengers or gear.
+Once the parking lot is full, however, no other cars are allowed into the park, not even to drop off passengers or gear.
 Because this state park is popular, the parking can be full by 11 a.m. in the morning.

 Indian Beach is home to the interpretative program for the Miwok Indians and is dominated by the two tall, conical reproductions of Miwok houses.

 The Indian Beach Nature Trail leads directly to Heart’s Desire Beach.
 Pebble Beach and Shell Beach can be reached by traveling along the Johnstone trail, named after two of the conservationists who worked so hard to preserve an area of Tomales Bay as a state park.

 The Johnstone trail is not the only hiking trail in the park; the Jepson trail travels from the main gate to Heart’s Desire Beach.

 Named after the botanist who established the School of Forestry at UC-Berkeley and who wrote an authoritative guide to the plants of California, the Jepson trail passes through some of the rare virgin Bishop Pine stands of trees left in California.

 Bishop pines are the members of the same family of pines as Monterey pines, and can only propagate if their pine cones are swept over by fire, which cause the seed pods to burst.

 When you are ready for a rest from Tomales Bay State Park, you can travel down to the Tomales Bay Oyster Company for an oyster picnic.